We’ll work closely and collaboratively with you to ensure that you and your child receive:

 - Peace of mind for you as a parent, knowing that sufficient funds will always be available to meet your child’s complex needs in the future.
 This could include specialist care, therapy, treatment, equipment and accommodation.
 A compensation claim will also reassure you that arrangements will be in place to ensure your child will be protected should anything happen to you.

-When your child experiences a head injury that damages their brain, it can be the start of a difficult journey.
-Head injuries in children can be caused due to a variety of situations, including:
+When your child experiences an injury that damages their brain, it can be the start of a difficult journey.
+Brain injuries in children can be caused by a variety of situations, including:

 - A fall

-- Child abuse, particularly physical child abuse including shaking in infants and toddlers
+- Non-accidental injuries including shaking infants and toddlers and physical assaults

 In general, teens are at higher risk of head injury than younger children and head injuries happen twice as often in boys than in girls.